lzamparo/blog_source/README.md

 # blog_source

-source and posts that generates content for lzamparo.github.io
+This is my blog content, written in Markdown.
+Pelican configuration file and .md that generates content for lzamparo.github.io